neuron-ch/ns8-traefik/README.md

 This module implements a proxy for web applications using [Traefik](https://doc.traefik.io/traefik/).

+## Configuration

+Traefik's static configuration is read from `traefik.yaml` at every container restart.

+Traefik's dynamic configuration uses the Traefik File provider, which monitors `.yml` files in the `state/configs` directory.
+Traefik watches for file changes and applies updates automatically.

+The `traefik.service` Systemd unit runs `apply-templates` before starting the service container.
+This helper overwrites both static and dynamic `.yml` files, merging the contents of the module templates with the current file contents.

+### Custom templates

+It is possible to override the module-provided templates with custom ones.

+1. Create the custom templates directory under the `state/` directory:

+       mkdir -vp templates

+2. Place a `.yml` file in the custom `templates/` directory, maintaining the original path structure.
+Examples:

+   - For `traefik.yaml`, use `templates/traefik.yaml`
+   - For `configs/_api_server.yml`, use `templates/configs/_api_server.yml`

+The file contents must follow the Traefik configuration structure.
+Refer to the Traefik documentation for details.

+When the Traefik container restarts, custom templates replace the module templates as the base configuration.
+The current configuration is then recursively merged with it, file by file, according to the following rules:

+- The current configuration has higher precedence: its values override those in the base configuration.
+- If both configurations contain arrays, they are concatenated, and duplicate values are removed.

+Ensure that custom templates remain compatible with module templates to avoid misconfigurations.
+To list the module templates, run:

+    find $AGENT_INSTALL_DIR/templates -ls

+Review your custom templates with:

+    find $AGENT_STATE_DIR/templates -ls

+When the instance is updated, module templates are overwritten, but custom templates remain unchanged.

+To revert a change introduced by a custom template:

+1. Edit the custom template, or remove its file completely.

+2. Run `apply-templates` and review the resulting configuration file.
+If needed, manually edit the configuration file to forget the settings introduced by the custom template.

+3. If the Traefik static configuration was changed, restart the `traefik.service` unit.

+## API

 The following table summarizes the available actions and the role(s) required to invoke them.
 For simplicity, the builtin `owner` and `reader` roles are omitted.